kaje94/slek-link/README.md

 ### Running Locally

 1.  **Open Devbox Shell**: Navigate to the project directory and run `devbox shell` to enter the isolated development environment.
-2.  **Start Devbox Services**: Within the `devbox shell`, execute `devbox-services:start` to launch dependent services like RabbitMQ, Valkey, and PostgreSQL.
+2.  **Start Devbox Services**: Within the `devbox shell`, execute `task devbox-services:start` to launch dependent services like RabbitMQ, Valkey, and PostgreSQL.
 3.  **Start Application**: In a separate terminal, run `devbox run task webapp:dev` to start the development server.

 > Explore other available tasks with `devbox run task`.